-6. Certificate
+6 Certificate

-Report results as described in SOP No. 1, Preparation of Calibration Certificates.
-Report the mass (if appropriate and requested by the customer), conventional mass, environmental conditions during the calibrations, density used (reported, measured, or assumed), and calculated uncertainties.
+- 6.1 Report results as described in SOP No. 1, Preparation of Calibration Certificates.
+Report the mass (if appropriate and requested by the customer), conventional mass, environmental conditions during the calibrations, mass density used (reported, measured, or assumed), and calculated expanded uncertainties with coverage factor(s). - 6.1 Conformity assessments.